Rachita2682004/IPL-EDA-PROJECT/README.md

-📊 Sales Dashboard of Global Superstore :
+(C) 📊 Sales Dashboard of Global Superstore :

 This Power BI dashboard presents a comprehensive analysis of sales performance for a global retail superstore.
 It is designed to provide business stakeholders with interactive and insightful visualizations to support data-driven decision-making.